antoinesd/weld-invokedynamic/README.md

 You'll need a JDK 1.7 (tested with update 45).
 The code is not running under Java 8 right now due to API change in java.lang .invoke between java 7 and 8.
 You'll also need maven 3.x
-Finally you'll need latest snapshot version of `arquillian-weld-ee-embedded-1.1` Arquillian container.
-As this artifact is not available in any known repo you'll have to clone it and build it yourself by issuing the following commands :

-    git clone git@github.com:arquillian/arquillian-container-weld.git
-    cd arquillian-container-weld
-    mvn clean install

 Compiling the code
 ----------